coopercodes/coopercodes/README.md

 👋 Hi, I’m Cooper!

-😃 I run a YouTube channel called Cooper Codes which focuses on providing top tier educational coding content for beginners, intermediate programmers, and even industry professionals!
+😃 I run a YouTube channel called Cooper Codes which focuses on providing top tier educational coding content for beginners, intermediate programmers, and industry professionals!

 💻 This GitHub will contain the code to some of the projects from my videos, feel free to check the code out yourself!